andrevidela/Research-report/Thesis/index.md

 A type that needs a concrete type in order to be complete.
 For example, `Maybe a` takes  the single type `a` as parameter.
 Once we pass it the type `Int`, it becomes the complete type `Maybe Int`.

-## Programming recap
+## Programming Recap

 If you know about programming, you’ve probably heard about types and functions.
 Types are ways to classify values that the computer manipulates and functions are instructions that describe how those values are changed.

-In _imperative programming_ functions can perform powerful operations like "malloc" and "free" for memory management or make network requests through the internet.
-While powerful in a practical sense, those functions are really hard to study because they are hard to define in a mathematical way.
-In order to make life easier we only consider functions in the _mathematical_ sense of the word : A function is something that takes an input and returns an output.
+In _imperative programming_, functions can perform powerful operations like "malloc" and "free" for memory management or make network requests through the internet.
+While powerful in a practical sense, those functions are really hard to study because it is not obvious how to define them in a mathematical way.
+In order to make our life easier we only consider functions in the _mathematical_ sense of the word : A function is something that takes an input and returns an output.

 ```haskell
 f : A -> B